 There's more than just one good reason our wood rings are all created with carbon fiber.
 Of course we love carbon but that isn't the driving reason.
 Our real natural wood rings are handcrafted with an aerospace grade carbon fiber interior allowing the classic look of wood, but with the added durability and strength only achievable with modern materials.
 And because of the variation of wood grain, each ring will have a slightly different appearance.
 It will be a unique snowflake, just like you.

-All of our wood wedding rings are stabilized with a proprietary stabilizing method that allows the rings to be much more durable than other wooden rings, like bentwood rings.
-The stabilizing process is a long and laborious, but it yields a much better result, giving you a ring that is built to last a lifetime.
+All of the wood in our wood wedding rings gets stabilized with a proprietary stabilizing method that allows the rings to be much more durable than other wooden rings, such as bentwood rings.
+The stabilizing process is long and laborious, but it yields a much better result, giving you a ring that is built to last a lifetime.